dustinober1/pmp_study_application/backend/scripts/README.md

 # List all ECO tasks with their source files
 python -m scripts.content_generator_dspy --list-tasks

+# Preview what a full run would generate (no API calls)
+python -m scripts.content_generator_dspy --all --iterations 5 --dry-run

-# Generate for a specific task (10 flashcards, 10 questions)
+# Generate for a specific task (10 flashcards, 5 questions)
 python -m scripts.content_generator_dspy --task "Lead the project team"

-# Generate for all tasks in a domain
+# Generate for all tasks in a domain with 5 iterations
-python -m scripts.content_generator_dspy --domain People
+python -m scripts.content_generator_dspy --domain People --iterations 5

-# Generate for all 26 ECO tasks
+# Full generation: all 26 ECO tasks, 5 iterations each
-python -m scripts.content_generator_dspy --all
+python -m scripts.content_generator_dspy --all --iterations 5
 ```

 ## Command Line Options